 Bikelash, according to some of the bike advocates in the film, is actually a good thing, because it signals that urban cycling and bike commuting are being taken seriously - seriously enough to be creating a media/measurable backlash.

-According to Kit Keller of the Association of Pedestrian and Bicycle Professionals, bikelash just signals that we are moving through the three stages of social change, in which a new idea or concept is 1) ridiculed; 2) violently opposed, and 3) gradually accepted.
+Association of Pedestrian and Bicycle Professionals, bikelash just signals that we are moving through the three stages of social change, in which a new idea or concept is 1) ridiculed; 2) violently opposed, and 3) gradually accepted.
 Keller also said there's a fourth phase in this arc, in which people who either ridiculed or opposed a movement do an about-face, saying they thought it was a great idea right from the start.

 Bikelash can wax and wane in this social-change cycle.
 In fact, Joe Biel, publisher of Microcosm and long-time cycling agitator in Portland, Oregon, implied it can be a permanent affliction.

 "We've been stuck in bikelash in Portland for the last twenty years," Biel said.